-Figure 11.
-Electropherogram of 500 pg Control DNA XY13 amplified in the presence of 8 mM indigo carmine.
-Data were analyzed using QIAGEN Investigator IDproof Software.

 Figure 12.
-Electropherogram of 500 pg Control DNA XY13 amplified in the presence of 150 ng/ μ l collagen.
+Electropherogram of 500 pg Control DNA XY5 amplified in the presence of 8 mM indigo carmine.
 Data were analyzed using QIAGEN Investigator IDproof Software.

 Figure 13.
+Electropherogram of 500 pg Control DNA XY5 amplified in the presence of 150 ng/ μ l collagen.
+Data were analyzed using QIAGEN Investigator IDproof Software.

-Overview of Investigator ESSplex SE Plus inhibitor resistance.
+Figure 14.
+Overview of Investigator ESSplex Plus inhibitor resistance.
 The assay was tested for its robustness toward inhibitors (humic acid, hematin, tannic acid, indigo carmine, calcium, and collagen).
-500 pg of Control DNA XY13 was used as template and PCR was performed under standard conditions.
+500 pg of Control DNA XY5 was used as template and PCR was performed under standard conditions.
 100 RFU was used as threshold for allele calling.
-Green: Consistently full profile.
-Yellow: 75% of expected PCR products detected.
-Orange: 50% of expected PCR products detected.
-Red: Less than 50% of expected PCR products detected.
-Light green: Consistently full profile with split peaks.

 Full profiles lacking any PCR artifacts, e.g., split peaks, were obtained over a wide range of inhibitor concentrations.
 For most inhibitors (e.g., humic acid and hematin), the degree of peak height reduction is correlated to the size of the PCR product and dropouts are first observed for the markers having the largest amplicons.
-Tannic acid shows a different mode of interference with PCR amplification by affecting the ability of the polymerase to adenylate the final PCR product.
-As a consequence, the presence of -A products leads to split peaks that are visible in electropherograms, while the overall amount of amplification product is not significantly reduced (Figure 14).
+Tannic acid and calcium show a different mode of interference with PCR amplification by affecting the ability of the polymerase to adenylate the final PCR product.
+As a consequence, the presence of -A products leads to split peaks that are visible in electropherograms, while the overall amount of amplification product is not significantly reduced (Figure 15).
 This effect is sequence dependent and therefore markers are affected differently.